Surajv311/mDumpSWE/Spark/README.md

 myF.lineNumber = 0
 myF_udf =  F.udf(myF, StringType())
 ```

+- Narrow vs Wide Transformations in Pyspark:
+  - Narrow transformations:
+    - Data computation happen on a single partition meaning there will not be any data movement between partitions to execute narrow transformations.
+    - Eg: map(), filter()
+  - Wide Transformations: These are the operations that require shuffling data across partitions.
+This means that the data needs to be moved between executor or worker nodes.
+    - Eg: groupBy, groupByKey(), reduceByKey(), aggregate(), aggregateByKey(), distinct(), join(), repartition()

 - In BigData, writing optimized sql query is an art. [sql_queries optimize _al](https://blog.dataengineer.io/p/how-to-save-millions-by-optimizing), [reddit sql optimize1 _al](https://www.reddit.com/r/dataengineering/comments/13dlgrr/are_sql_query_optimization_skills_important_and/), [reddit sql optimize2 _al](https://www.reddit.com/r/SQL/comments/1cjinf5/how_to_optimize_sql_queries/), [reddit sql optimize3 _al](https://www.reddit.com/r/dataengineering/comments/1axd7cy/what_are_your_top_sql_query_optimization_tips/), [optimize sql _al](https://medium.com/@alejandro.ibapen/top-20-sql-query-optimisation-tricks-for-data-analysis-3d31642d9917)
   - Shuffling is caused when you try to aggregate or join datasets in distributed environments like Spark or BigQuery.